 In addition to the amortizations above, the County is amortizing 2010 prior service credits for ERS members of \$0.5 million over ten years, beginning in 2011 at an interest rate of 8.0%.
 The total unpaid liability reported in the Primary Government's Statement of Net Position at the end of the fiscal year was \$79 thousand and \$69 thousand (including interest) was charged to the Primary Government's governmental funds in the current fiscal year.
 Future principal and interest payments to maturity for the remaining installments to be paid out of current resources are as follows:

+Prior Service Credits 553B

+(in thousands of dollars)

+Total Princi ipal

-Prior Service Credits 553B (in thousands of dollars) Principal Interest Principal Interest Years ending December 31, 2020 \$ 79 \$ 8 \$ 87
+Principal Interest an d Interest

+Years ending December 31, 2020 \$ 79 \$ 8 \$ 87

 Total ERS, PFRS and

 Prior Service Credits (in thousands of dollars)